phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zturn.md

 # Running system on <nobr>armv7a9-zynq7000-zturn</nobr>

 These instructions describe how to run a Phoenix-RTOS system image for `armv7a9-zynq7000-zturn` target architecture.
-Note that, the build artifacts, including the system image, should be first provided in the `_boot` directory.
+The build artifacts, including the system image, must be present in the `_boot` directory.
 If you haven't run the `build.sh` script yet, run it for `armv7a9-zynq7000-zturn` target.

 See [Building](../../building/index.md) chapter.

 ## Preparing the board

-Preparing the board depends on how the plo is loaded into RAM, this quickstart describes 2 approaches - loading from SD card and QSPI flash, use one of them depending on your needs.
-For example if you have empty flash memory or want to load new plo use SD card, otherwise you can simply load plo from QSPI flash.
+Preparing the board depends on how PLO is loaded into RAM.
+This quickstart describes 2 approaches: loading from an SD card and loading from QSPI flash.
+For empty flash memory or a new PLO image, use the SD card path.
+Otherwise, load PLO from QSPI flash.

 ### Loading plo from SD card